-Smillie’s store, the Brownsville Bike Shop, not only served as one of the only places to buy or repair a bicycle in the area; it was also a mini-arcade, a place for musical collaboration and creativity, and perhaps most importantly, a refuge.
+Smillie’s store, the Brownsville Bike Shop, was not just one of the only places to buy or repair a bicycle in the area; it was also a mini-arcade, a place for musical collaboration and creativity, and perhaps most importantly, a refuge.

-“For neighborhood kids, it was a safe place to come to,” said Smillie’s son.
+“For neighborhood kids, it was a safe place to come to,” said Smillie’s son, Patrick Smillie.
 “No violence, no crime, none of that was allowed in the shop.”

-Over the years, the shop attracted a multigenerational customer base, and Smillie became a well-known Brownsville staple.
-In a 2011 video profile created by the arts organization BRIC, Smillie told host Deven Clark (himself a long-time customer) that a 10-minute walk down the street often “takes me like an hour, because I gotta stop here, and say ‘hey brother’” to so many people on the way.
+Over the years, the shop attracted a multi-generational customer base, and Smillie became a well-known Brownsville staple.
+In a 2011 video profile created by the arts organization BRIC, Smillie told host Deven Clarke (himself a long-time customer) that a 10-minute walk down the street often “takes me like an hour, because I gotta stop here, and say ‘hey brother’” to so many people along the way.

 Smillie was born in St. Thomas, Jamaica in 1953.
-He got his start as a musician “at the age of nine singing in the school choir,” according to a Facebook post from fellow reggae artist Fabrizio Lagana.
-As a young adult, he recorded with the group The Outer Limits and later as a solo artist; his most well-known song, the breezy “Ordinary Natty,” was released In 1977.
+He got his start as a musician at the age of nine singing in a school choir, according to fellow reggae artist Fabrizio Lagana.
+As a young adult, Smillie recorded with the group The Outer Limits and later as a solo artist; his most well-known song, the breezy “Ordinary Natty,” was released In 1977.

 He came to New York in the late 70s, his son said, “to build and establish his life and his family, while chasing his dream” of creating music.
-With his wife, Inez, he had two boys (Patrick and Leon) and two girls (Neesa and Natasha) as well as another daughter, Jannamichelle, with another partner.
+With his wife Inez, he had two boys—Patrick and Leon—and two girls—Neesa and Natasha—as well as another daughter, Jannamichelle, with another partner.
 All the while, he continued to produce a steady stream of reggae, lovers rock and roots rock recordings.

 While most of his earlier releases were singles, Smillie eventually produced three full-length albums: The Many Phases Of Jah Hammed (2009), Real Love (2012), and Champion Sound (2019).
 Those recordings were released by the record label Total Satisfaction, which was created by Leon.
 A music video for the single “Finding My Way” was released in January 2020.